openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     frontend_status: Done

 An ``object`` can be a *class instance*, a *function instance*, or an *array*.
-The pointers to these objects are called *references* or reference values.
+The pointers to these objects are called *references* or *reference values*.

 A class instance creation expression (see :ref:`New Expressions`) explicitly creates a class instance.